17 of the Best Books to Read as Children (and Adults)

 Oh, the Places You’ll Go by Dr. Seuss

 A whimsical book with fanciful pictures that I remember paging through in the days where anything (The tooth fairy!
 Winning gymnastics medals!
 Starring in a Broadway show!) seemed possible.
-Fifteen years later, the book still reminds you: It is. —Perri Blumberg, Assistant Editor
+Fifteen years later, the book still reminds you: It is. —Perri Blumberg, Assistant Editor.
+Don’t miss the top 10 books everyone lies about reading.

 The Little Prince by Antoine de Saint-Exupéry